 - Content creation.
 Copywriting, social media content creators, digital storytelling, (blog) writer, content managers.

-- Human resources and recruiting.
+- HR & recruiting.
 Includes employee experience managers, talents sourcing researchers, HR assistants and many more.

 - Customer service.
 This is probably self-explanatory.

-What are the best companies to work remotely for in 2021?
+What were the best companies to work remotely for in 2023?